THIS DATE IN HISTORY: Aug. 16

 Price makes the Canadiens in 2007-08, ties for the NHL lead with 38 victories in 2010-11 and has one of the greatest seasons ever by a goaltender in 2014-15, going 44-16-6 with a 1.96 goals-against average and .933 save percentage, leading the League in all three categories.
 He wins the Vezina, Jennings, Hart and Ted Lindsay trophies, becoming the first goalie in NHL history to take home all four awards in the same year.
 Price also wins a gold medal with Canada at the 2014 Sochi Olympics, allowing three goals in winning all five of his appearances.

-1949: The Detroit Red Wings acquire Pete Babando, Jimmy Peters, Clare Martin and Lloyd Durham from the Boston Bruins for Bill Quackenbush and Pete Horeck.
+1949: The Detroit Red Wings acquire Pete Babando, Jimmy Peters, Clare Martin and Lloyd Durham in a trade with the Boston Bruins for Bill Quackenbush and Pete Horeck.
 Quackenbush, a defenseman, finishes with the best career among the six players; he's elected to the Hockey Hall of Fame in 1976.
 But Babando makes the biggest impact because he scores the Stanley Cup-winning goal for the Red Wings in Game 7 of the 1950 Final.
 Babando's goal at 8:31 of the second overtime gives the Red Wings a 4-3 win against the New York Rangers.
 He is still the only player in NHL history to score in double overtime of Game 7 in the Cup Final.

 1966: Ed Olczyk is born in Chicago.
 Though known today for his role as a color commentator on NHL telecasts, Olczyk, a center, has an impressive on-ice career.
 After playing for the United States at the 1984 Sarajevo Olympics, he's taken by the hometown Chicago Blackhawks with the No. 3 pick in the 1984 NHL Draft and plays in the League as an 18-year-old, He scores 342 goals and finishes with 794 points in 1,031 NHL games during 16 seasons, ending back in Chicago with 33 games in 1999-2000.
 He's also a member of the Rangers' Stanley Cup-winning team in 1994.